beaurancourt/blog/markdown/games-need-yomi.md

 * If you expect that your opponent will **crush** you, you can **attack** them to interrupt it.

-Make it so that all three options have the same cast-bar name, about a ~1.0 second cast time, and when one cast finishes it interacts with whatever the other player is *currently* casting.
+Make it so that all three options have the same cast-bar name, about a ~1.0 second cast time, indistinguishable startup animations, and when one cast finishes it interacts with whatever the other player is *currently* casting.
 If both players attack each other, they clang and neither take damage.
 If both players crush, they both take damage.
 If both players parry, neither takes damage.

 Boom!
 Now you have the foundation for a combat system that is yomi-enabled from the start.